Abstract Reasoning Test & Knowledge Hub: Essential Tips For 2023

 Test providers and assessment companies often refer to these similar tests by different names.
 It can be a little confusing but the thrust of the assessment is exactly the same regardless of the terminology.

 It depends on your prospective employer.
-Sometimes candidates are asked to take an abstract reasoning test before an interview or assessment event like CCAT test, but it’s possible your abstract reasoning test will take place during the interview day itself.
+Sometimes candidates are asked to take an abstract reasoning test before an interview or assessment event like ACER Test or CCAT test, but it’s possible your abstract reasoning test will take place during the interview day itself.

 Most abstract reasoning tests will show you a sequence of shapes, words or illustrations and ask you to predict what comes next in the sequence.